Best Virgin Australia Velocity Status Runs in 2025

 You can check the number of status credits you’ll earn for Virgin Australia flights on the Velocity Frequent Flyer website.
 For flights on other partner airlines, see this page.

-Don’t forget that Velocity Frequent Flyer has a generous family pooling scheme that lets you pool the status credits earned by the rest of your family into your own personal account.
-This means, for example, that you could earn Velocity status 4x faster if you travel as a family of four!
+Velocity Frequent Flyer also has a generous family pooling scheme that lets you pool the status credits earned by the rest of your family into your own personal account.
+This can be useful if you travel as a family.
+However, from October 2025, status credits earned from family pooling don’t count towards the required 50% of status credits earned from VA marketed flights.

 Our top Velocity Frequent Flyer status run picks